tensorflow/tfjs-models/qna/demo/README.md

 ## QnA Demo

 This demo allows you to find answers of a question from the given context.
-To used the demo, you can update the text area with your own text, type your question into the input box, and click the search button.
+To use the demo, you can update the text area with your own text, type your question into the input box, and click the search button.
 You will see the answers displayed in the Answers section.